You didn't build that: Fact-checking organizations

 FactCheck.org said that the Romney campaign and Republicans have used quotations from the speech out of context, failing to include Obama's remarks about how infrastructure and education promote business success.
 In an update to the post, responses from the Obama campaign were added, explaining the president's intended meanings of infrastructure and education.
 FactCheck.org said "We don't know what the president had in mind when he uttered those words, and his intent is not clear.
 Regardless, our conclusion is the same: Taking snippets of his speech ignores the larger context of the president's meaning that a business owner does not become successful 'on your own.'"
 Romney was commended, however, for acknowledging Obama's wider context in a July 17 campaign speech Romney gave criticizing Obama's "You didn't build that" remark.

 Politifact also criticized Romney advertisements, saying that the Romney campaign, "cherry-picked a quote that made it sound like Obama was dismissive of businesses when in fact he was making a point that success comes from the combination of 'individual initiative' and the fact that 'we do things together'", and that by doing so "Romney and his supporters have misled viewers and given a false impression."

 Comedic commentators

 On The Daily Show, a news satire program, Jon Stewart said that the Romney campaign was centering its campaign on a grammatical misstep taken out of context; he additionally said that both campaigns are guilty of focusing on gaffes, though Romney had taken it "one giant step further".
 On The Colbert Report, another news satire program, Stephen Colbert attempted to demonstrate that he is the only one responsible for his show's success by doing a segment of the program as a one man show, using an iPhone, desk lamp, and a whiteboard.
 "It didn't go so well", Meredith Blake of the LA Times reported.
 On The Tonight Show, Jay Leno during his opening monologue made a play on Obama's statement in regards to unemployment.
 Additionally, the controversy created by the speech has become the subject of numerous editorial cartoons.
+At the 2012 Alfred E. Smith Memorial Foundation Dinner, both Obama's and Romney's comedy routines included jokes with the punchline, "You [didn't] build that."